thatvirtualboy/hellothere/_pages/presskit.md

 • Widgets for your home screen and lock screen
 • Card Details display the card images, who sent it, when it was received, and additional details
 • Hashtags let you sort cards by theme or topic
+• Stickers to send quick greetings in Messages
+• E-Post for sharing delightful ecards anywhere
+• Nudges for never missing an important event
 • Browse cards by occasion, by sender, or the entire collection by date
 • Hello There Post enables users to send hand-written letters anywhere in the world
 • Easy to maintain *Senders* list